Phone: +86-198-5138-3768 / +86-139-1435-9958 Email: taiyuglass@qq.com / 1317979198@qq.com

 Advanced Functional Glass Production

-Haian Taiyu Optical Glass Co., Ltd. integrates these advanced techniques into one production flow—achieving optical coatings, lamination, and finishing under strict quality systems.
+Haian Taiyu Optical Glass Co., Ltd. integrates these techniques into a complete production flow, supporting coating, lamination, polishing, and inspection under controlled quality standards.

 Quality Control and Automation